-The vast majority of our operations, including manufacturing and customer support, are located primarily in the Asia-Pacific region.
-The distances between Thailand, the PRC and our customers and suppliers globally, create a number of logistical and communications challenges for us, including managing operations across multiple time zones, directing the manufacture and delivery of products across significant distances, coordinating the procurement of raw materials and their delivery to multiple locations and coordinating the activities and decisions of our management team, the members of which are based in different countries.
+The vast majority of our operations, including manufacturing and customer support, are located primarily in the Asia- Pacific region.
+The distances between Thailand, the PRC and our customers and suppliers globally create a number of logistical and communications challenges for us, including managing operations across multiple time zones, directing the manufacture and delivery of products across significant distances, coordinating the procurement of raw materials and their delivery to multiple locations and coordinating the activities and decisions of our management team, the members of which are based in different countries.

 Our customers are located throughout the world, and our principal manufacturing facilities are located in Thailand.
-Revenues from the bill-to-location of customers outside of North America accounted for 54.6% and 52.5% of our revenues for the three months ended September 24, 2021 and September 25, 2020, respectively.
+Revenues from the bill-to-location of customers outside of North America accounted for 46.8% and 54.6% of our revenues for the three months ended September 30, 2022 and September 24, 2021, respectively.
 We expect that revenues from the bill-to-location of customers outside of North America will continue to account for a significant portion of our revenues.
 Our customers also depend on international sales, which further exposes us to the risks associated with international operations.
 Conducting business outside the United States subjects us to a number of additional risks and challenges, including:

-- compliance with a variety of domestic and foreign laws and regulations, including trade regulatory requirements; - periodic changes in a specific country or region's economic conditions, such as recession; - unanticipated restrictions on our ability to sell to foreign customers where sales of products and the provision of services may require export licenses or are prohibited by government action (for example, in early 2018, the U.S. Department of Commerce prohibited the export and sale of a broad category of U.S. products, as well as the provision of services, to ZTE Corporation, and in 2019, to Huawei, both of which are customers of certain of our customers); - fluctuations in currency exchange rates; - inadequate protection of intellectual property rights in some countries; and - potential political, legal and economic instability, foreign conflicts, and the impact of regional and global infectious illnesses in the countries in which we and our customers and suppliers are located.
+- compliance with a variety of domestic and foreign laws and regulations, including trade regulatory requirements; - periodic changes in a specific country or region's economic conditions, such as recession; - unanticipated restrictions on our ability to sell to foreign customers where sales of products and the provision of services may require export licenses or are prohibited by government action (for example, in early 2018, the U.S. Department of Commerce prohibited the export and sale of a broad category of U.S. products, as well as the provision of services, to ZTE Corporation, and in 2019, to Huawei, both of which are customers of certain of our customers); - fluctuations in currency exchange rates;

+- inadequate protection of intellectual property rights in some countries; and - political, legal and economic instability, foreign conflicts, and the impact of regional and global infectious illnesses in the countries in which we and our customers and suppliers are located (for example, disruptions to international operations associated with the occurrence of the COVID-19 pandemic or the ongoing armed conflict in Ukraine).